The 5th R, 2012 Survival Parties, And Aunt Bee On The Run

 “I expect it will be stretched out into an extended holiday season,” Jungle Steve explained.
 “There will be a party to prepare for the end of the world, a party when the world is supposed to end, and an I Survived The End Of The World party…”

-Continue Reading: Single Women Retiring Overseas
+Continue Reading: The Best Retirement Destination For Single Women Overseas